2017 Accelerator Dates: TBA

-Baptist Health, Arkansas Blue Cross and Blue Shield, Arkansas Regional Innovation Hub, and The Iron Yard are joining forces to present the inaugural HubX–LifeSciences, one of the most unique and exciting health care accelerator programs ever offered.
+Baptist Health, Arkansas Blue Cross and Blue Shield, and the Arkansas Regional Innovation Hub are joining forces to present HubX–LifeSciences, one of the most unique and exciting health care accelerator programs ever offered.

 We are looking for the most promising startups that are addressing these key areas:

 Baptist Health is the largest health care network in the state of Arkansas, with significant resources and expertise across the full spectrum of health care delivery.
 Arkansas Blue Cross and Blue Shield is the state’s largest health insurer, with an equivalent level of resources and expertise.

 The opportunity to build solutions specifically identified by Baptist Health and Arkansas Blue Cross and Blue Shield as areas of opportunity within their organizations.

 Direct access to Baptist Health and Arkansas Blue Cross and Blue Shield executives and facilities as part of the mentoring and building process.

 The potential to have a beta site within Baptist Health and Arkansas Blue Cross and Blue Shield and a potential contract upon graduation from HubX.